rgasper/battery-dev/README.md

 - params.yaml
   - dvc pipeline parameters file

-### Running DVC
+## Running DVC

-To pull all data from the cloud: `dvc pull`
+- To pull all data from the cloud: `dvc pull`
-To track and commit a new data file: `dvc add; dvc commit` To run a pipeline, automatically committing data changes `dvc repro` To push data to the cloud: `dvc push`
+- To track and commit a new data file: `dvc add; dvc commit`
+- To run a pipeline, automatically committing data changes `dvc repro`
+- To push data to the cloud: `dvc push`

+## Architecture Choices
+- Docker: allows no ambiguity and easy setup for environment dependencies
+- Jupyter Lab: a flexible and highly adopted entrypoint for writing & debugging python code
+- Data Version Control (DVC): fully defined workflows and easy data sharing when combined with the cloud
+- Plotly: you can make plots with huge numbers of data points that have pan & zoom.
+Enough said.